-You are not allowed to drive for at least 6 weeks following surgery, and may require longer periods depending on your surgical outcome and rehabilitation progress.
+You can drive when you are able to safely control your vehicle.
+It is a question of competence rather than a specific period of time.
+For most, this is between 2 – 6 weeks, but can be quicker or longer, depending on your progress with your rehab.
 Most cars have quite deep seats, and the motion you put your hip through in getting in and out is the exact motion that can lead to dislocation of the prosthetic joint.
-Your physio will show you an altered way of entering and exiting a vehicle that will protect the hip, but waiting for 6-12 weeks before driving allows the tissues around the hip to heal and help with stability.
+Your physio will show you an altered way of entering and exiting a vehicle that will protect the hip.

 What should I look out for following surgery?

 If you experience an increase in pain or swelling, and if the wound becomes red and hot to touch, you should seek urgent review with Dr Host or your local GP.
 You may be developing an infection, and the earlier treatment is started, the better your result.